GeoscienceAustralia/cloud/docs/_pages/setting_up_index.md

    > At this point the 'Autobots' will need information about the account detailed in step 1 and the Account Number...
    > Once they have actioned the request you will receive an email to accept Consolidated Billing for the account.

-8.
+8. Clean up steps...
+[Tony to complete...]

-* Financial approval and cost/activity code from your delegate.
+  > Rename your space from its account number to 'ga-aws-_____'.
-2. Don't enter your payment information!
-Leave this screen and contact the Autobots to get your new account added to GA's Consolidated Billing first.
+  > Add MFA to your root account.
-3. If you used a GA mailbox, click the link from Consolidated Billing.
+  > Send Root Account details to Autobots (for safekeeping) - how to do this securely??
-4. Rename your space from its account number to 'ga-aws-_____'.
+  > Set up Admin Account users - and discontinue use of Root Account...
-5. Add MFA to your root account.
+  > Ensure best practice security procedures in place...

 ### Setting up Continuous Delivery